Walmart Global Tech logo

 In our weekly design reviews, we walked through the flows, aligning with Product and Business on internal workflows, while checking with Engineering on technical feasibility.

-Concept Testing and Iteration
+Concept Testing

 The UX research team conducted concept testing to validate early design assumptions, understand user expectations, and identify potential areas of confusion.

-• Strong, clear CTAs made actions obvious.
+Strong CTAs made actions clear

 Remove Help Panel